Alcohol, from "Mr. Flood's Party," a poem by Edwin Arlington Robinson

 Toasting.
 Carrying over into the second stanza, Flood conjures up a drinking buddy (himself, it seems) who urbanely urges him to drink to the bird, a reference to a line in the “Rubaiyat of Omar Khayyam” (life passes by, the bird is on the wing).
 Huskily, with deep feelings stirring, Eben accepts the imagined invitation to toast.
 His voice might have changed because Eben was changing characters, or more likely Masters’ carefully chosen word huskily suggests the sadness within Flood.
 Either way, the traditional form of a toast made by clinking glasses and drinking alcohol finds expression in this stanza.

 The third stanza draws on metaphors of battle to represent Flood’s difficult life.
-It concludes in lines 5 through 8 with allusions to toasts that others have raised to him (Where friends of other days had honored him, A phantom salutation of the dead).
+It concludes with allusions to toasts that others have raised to him (Where friends of other days had honored him, A phantom salutation of the dead).
 As Proust’s famous madeleine evoked memories of times past, the taste from the jug revived Floods long-ago revelries, which faded in Floods mind’s eye.
 Alcohol plays a prominent role in social gatherings, and salutations of “cheers” standout in them.

 Expensive.
 Extending the “party”, Flood and his alter ego pause in the following stanza (the fourth), cherish the jug and tenderly rest it and its remaining drink on the ground.
 Alcohol can be expensive and to break the bottle a waste and a shame.
 Flood has spent a significant amount for him to fill his jug and he takes pains to protect it.